clapautius/mhtml-tool/README.md

 default), the requisites to a subdirectory named after the primary HTML file name without extension, with "_files" appended.

-**Link URLs in all HTML files referring to requisites are rewritten to point to the saved files.**
+**URLs in all HTML files referring to requisites are rewritten to point to the saved files.**